Dafni, Arcadia

 Dafni (Δάφνη meaning laurel) is a village and a community in the municipal unit of Valtetsi, Arcadia, Greece.
-In 2011 Dafni had a population of 48 for the village and 79 for the community, which includes the village Maniatis.
+The community includes the village Maniatis.
 Dafni is situated in a plain at the northeastern foot of the Tsemperou mountain.
 It is 2 km southeast of Paparis, 7 km south of Asea, 14 km southeast of Megalopoli and 19 km southwest of Tripoli.